mpounsett/3-DNS-Protocol/DNS3-RR-Protocol.md

  - The Registration Entity MAY require the child operator to prove they can add data to the zone, for example by publishing a particular token.
 See (#token) below.

-## Conflict Resolution

-A Registration Entity which accepts DS/DNSKEY updates both via CDS/CDNSKEY and via an out of band update mechanism (such as EPP [@RFC5730]) may from time to time receive conflicting information from these two channels.
-The Registration Entity SHOULD prefer data obtained from out of band, as the Registrant or Registrar is the trusted entity to perform domain registration changes.
-The Registration Entity MUST include in its published DNSSEC policy a statement describing how it will resolve such conflicts.

-The Registry MAY establish a conflict flag attribute by Registrar or by domain to determine if DS maintenance activity via this API is permitted.
-In the event a conflict is detected (EPP DS change) for a domain the conflict flag may be set preventing further DS maintenance activity via this API.

 # API Definition

 This protocol is partially synchronous, meaning the server can elect to hold